Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 }
 ```

+The first thing you may notice is the `[TemporaryBakingType]` attribute on the
+`SingleClipSmartBakeItem`.
+Don’t worry about the details of this.
+Just know that
+this is required for proper functionality.

-The first thing you may notice is the new interface `ISmartBakeItem`.
+The second thing you may notice is the new interface `ISmartBakeItem`.
 This
 interface defines a method `Bake()` which is called when the `SmartBaker`
 executes.
 At this point, the “bake item” is default-initialized.